New Primitivism: Legacy

+In his March 2000 Vreme piece about the disdain certain vociferous sections among the rock 'n' roll consumers and musicians in Serbia (particularly Belgrade-based ones with "blasé, elitist tastes") had been continually exhibiting towards popular and/or populist 1970s and 1980s Yugoslav rock'n'roll acts coming out of Bosnia, journalist Uroš Komlenović mostly focused on Goran Bregović and Bijelo Dugme being targets of such derision, but also, in passing, talked about New Primitivism receiving the same kind of criticism from same circles.
+Opining that it's not the new primitives' fault people [of Yugoslavia] took them seriously and began treating their satire as a behavioural manual, Komlenović simultaneously ridiculed what he saw to be a tendency among Belgrade urbanite hipsters to separate Zabranjeno Pušenje from Top lista nadrealista (i.e. cooler-than-thou Belgraders seeing the former as a gateway to rural populism while nevertheless extolling the latter as cogent political and social analysis) despite both being created by more-or-less same people.
+Though not explicitly considering the ultra commercial Crvena Jabuka as a new primitive band (despite them having roots in New Primitivism) but rather as a "Bijelo Dugme clone alongside Merlin and Regina", Komlenović still managed to identify some quality among the band's creative output that "saves them from being outright dismissed as pandering schlock".

-Speaking in Druga strana rock'n'rolla, a HRT-financed 2011 documentary by Silvio Mirošničenko about censorship on the Yugoslav music scene in the 1970s and 1980s, rock critic Darko Glavan summarized his view of the political and ideological aspects of New Primitivism: "It's a fact that they were intentionally [politically] provocative, but they were also very careful to always signal their harmlessness to the [communist] system.
+Appearing as a talking head in Druga strana rock'n'rolla, a HRT-financed 2011 documentary by Silvio Mirošničenko about censorship on the 1970s and 1980s Yugoslav music scene, rock critic Darko Glavan summarized his view of the political and ideological aspects of New Primitivism: "It's a fact that they were intentionally [politically] provocative, but they were also very careful to always signal their harmlessness to the [communist] system.
 Yes, they were 'naughty' here and there with humorously provocative statements, but ultimately they believed in the system.
 I never detected a radical rejection of the system with them like I did with Štulić or young Houra".